Are you finding it difficult to fit ‘me time’ into your busy schedule?

 Now we’re talking!
 It sounds simple, but having an uninterrupted bath is one of the best ways to relax after a long day.
 A UK study revealed that having a bath resulted in a significant drop in feelings of pessimism about the future and caused increases in ‘hedonic tone’ – the internal feeling of pleasure.

 Be sure to position your iPad in a safe and stable position outside of the bathtub.
 For extra protection, pop your iPad inside of a large zip locked bag (just in case!).
 I promise you the shrivelled fingertips will be worth it!
-This bath accessory is on my wish list!

 // 16.
 Book a massage